Book cover

 Ma lasciamo star questo.

-But let's leave that aside.
+But let's leave it at that.

 Io dico che quando la Terra non girava, e l’uomo, vestito da greco o da romano, vi faceva così bella figura e così altamente sentiva di sé e tanto si compiaceva della propria dignità, credo bene che potesse riuscire accetta una narrazione minuta e piena d’oziosi particolari.